-- 17. Angola was a member of the United Nations and a party to the African Union Convention on Preventing and Combating Corruption.
-It was also a founding member of the Kimberley Process on the buying and selling of diamonds.
-A technical team comprising members drawn from the Ministry of Foreign Affairs, the Ministry of Geology and Mines and the Ministry of Petroleum was considering the Extractive Industries Transparency Initiative. - 18.
-A comprehensive programme of reform in the health-care sector had been carried out, including rehabilitation of the health-care infrastructure.
-There was also the expansion of the municipal health-care network and the creation of new specialized reference services.
-Angola continued to show improvement in the areas of pregnancy health care, the prevention of diseases through vaccination, and the reduction or stabilization of the incidence and mortality of endemic diseases, in particular HIV/AIDS.
-The health indicators showed remarkable progress in the areas of maternal and infant mortality. - 19.
-Through Cabinet Presidential Decree No. 52/12 of 26 March 2012, Angola had established the Regulation for the National Commission on the Prevention and Audit of Maternal and Perinatal Deaths, and a project on strengthening municipal health services in order to enhance health care and management at the primary care level, with 267 Cuban technicians, and approved two projects on tuberculosis and malaria.
-The campaigns of provincial and national vaccination were frequent and had contributed to the reduction of preventable diseases. - 20.
-The Constitution established several principles in safeguarding the rights of children.
-In 2008, the executive branch ratified 11 commitments to children and set out a plan of action for monitoring their implementation, which is assessed every two years at the National Children's Forum.
+- 17. The delegation stated that Angola is a member of the United Nations and the African Union Convention against Corruption.
+It is also a founding member of the Kimberley process on the buying and selling of diamonds.
+A technical team from the Ministry of Foreign Affairs of Geology and Mines and the Ministry of Petroleum was considering the Extractive Industries Transparency Initiative (EITI). - 18.
+A comprehensive program of reform of the health sector was carried out, with rehabilitation of the health infrastructure.
+There was also the expansion of the municipal health network and the creation of new specialized reference services.
+Angola continues to show improvement in the areas of pregnancy health care, preventable diseases by vaccination, and the reduction or stabilization in incidence and mortality of endemic diseases in particular HIV / AIDS.
+The delegation explained that the health indicators show remarkable progress in maternal and infant mortality. - 19.
+The Cabinet Presidential Decree No. 52/12 of 26 March 2012 established the National Commission Regulation Prevention and Audit of Maternal Deaths and perinatal, and the Project on Strengthening of Municipal Health Services for the enhancement of health care and management in the primary care level, with 267 Cuban technicians and project approval for the Tuberculosis and Malaria.
+The campaigns of provincial and national vaccination are frequent and have contributed to the reduction of preventable diseases. - 20.
+The Constitution of the Republic of Angola establishes several principles in safeguarding the rights of children.
+In 2008, the Executive ratified the eleven commitments to children and set a plan of action for monitoring its implementation, which is assessed every two years by the National Children's Forum.